AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 * Do not enter a leading space in the search query otherwise the search does not work.
 * AEM may continue to show the search term after you select properties of an asset from searched results and then cancel the search. <!-- (CQ-4273540) -->
 * When searching for folders or files and folders, the search results cannot be sorted on any parameter.
-* If you press return without tying anything in Omnisearch bar, AEM returns a list of only files and not folders.
+* If you press return without typing anything in Omnisearch bar, AEM returns a list of only files and not folders.
 If you search specifically for folders without using a keyword, AEM does not return any results.
 * Using the [!UICONTROL Select All] check box, you can only select the first 100 searched assets in card view and first 200 searched assets in list view.

 Visual search or similarity search has the following limitations: